 When temperatures are hot, corn plants are somewhat capable of bending and are less susceptible to wind damage.
 But when cool temperatures occur during a wind event, they make corn plants increasingly rigid and subject to increased likelihood of green snap.

-An application of a Group 4, Growth Regulator herbicide can increase the probability of green snap.
-Growth regulator herbicides, such as 2,4-D and Dicamba are auxins that promote rapid abnormal growth in plants, which cause corn plants to develop more brittleness.
-Broadleaf weed resistance to many herbicides has increased the usage of these growth regulators in recent years, according to the USDA.
+An application of a Group 4, Growth Regulator herbicide can increase brittleness and subsequently the probability of green snap.
+Growth regulator herbicides, such as 2,4-D and Dicamba, are auxins that promote rapid abnormal growth in plants, which cause corn plants to develop more brittleness.
+Broadleaf weed resistance to many herbicides has increased the usage of these growth regulators, according to the USDA.

 High nitrogen levels can favor green snap, too.
 When corn plant growing conditions are aligned for high yields that rapid growth can make corn plants brittle and subject to breakage.